Uralic languages: Eskimo-Uralic

 The Eskimo–Uralic hypothesis associates Uralic with the Eskimo–Aleut languages.
 This is an old thesis whose antecedents go back to the 18th century.
 An important restatement of it was made by Bergsland (1959).

 Uralo-Siberian

 Uralo-Siberian is an expanded form of the Eskimo–Uralic hypothesis.
 It associates Uralic with Yukaghir, Chukotko-Kamchatkan, and Eskimo–Aleut.
 It was propounded by Michael Fortescue in 1998.
-It is currently the most supported hypothesis regarding close relatives of Uralic.
-Modern supporters include Morris Swadesh, Juha Janhunen and Häkkinen.
-Michael Fortescue (2017) presents new linguistic evidence along with several genetic studies which support a common origin of the included groups, with a suggested homeland somewhere in Northeast Asia.
+Michael Fortescue (2017) presented new evidence in favor for a connection between Uralic and other Paleo-Siberian languages.

 Ural-Altaic

 Theories proposing a close relationship with the Altaic languages were formerly popular, based on similarities in vocabulary as well as in grammatical and phonological features, in particular the similarities in the Uralic and Altaic pronouns and the presence of agglutination in both sets of languages, as well as vowel harmony in some.
 For example, the word for "language" is similar in Estonian (keel) and Mongolian (хэл (hel)).
 These theories are now generally rejected and most such similarities are attributed to language contact or coincidence.